 We have summarized below certain material terms and provisions of the notes.
 This summary is not a complete description of all of the terms and provisions of the notes.
 You should read carefully the section entitled "Description of Debt Securities" in the accompanying prospectus for a description of other material terms of the notes, the Guarantee and the Base Indenture.
-For more information, we refer you to the notes, the Base Indenture and the Supplemental Indenture, all of which are available from us.
-We urge you to read the Base Indenture and the Supplemental Indenture because they, and not this description, define your rights as an owner of the notes.
+For more information, we refer you to the notes, the Base Indenture and the Supplemental Indentures, all of which are available from us.
+We urge you to read the Base Indenture and the Supplemental Indentures because they, and not this description, define your rights as an owner of the notes.

-The notes are a new series of debt securities that will be issued under an Indenture dated as of October 4, 2004 (which we refer to as the "Base Indenture"), as supplemented by the Eleventh Supplemental Indenture to be dated the date of delivery of the notes (which we refer to as the "Supplemental Indenture," and, together with the Base Indenture, as the "Indenture"), among Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.), as issuer, Enterprise Products Partners L.P., as parent guarantor, any subsidiary guarantors party thereto (which we refer to as the "Subsidiary Guarantors"), and Wells Fargo Bank, National Association, as trustee (which we refer to as the "Trustee").
+The notes are a new series of debt securities that will be issued under an Indenture dated as of October 4, 2004, as amended by the Tenth Supplemental Indenture (which we refer to as the "Base Indenture"), as supplemented by the Twelfth Supplemental Indenture and Thirteenth Supplemental Indenture, each to be dated the date of delivery of the notes (which we refer to as the "Supplemental Indentures" and, together with the Base Indenture, as the "Indenture"), among Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.), as issuer, Enterprise Products Partners L.P., as parent guarantor, any subsidiary guarantors party thereto (which we refer to as the "Subsidiary Guarantors") and Wells Fargo Bank, National Association, as trustee (which we refer to as the "Trustee").
 References in this section to the "Guarantee" refer to the Parent Guarantor's Guarantee of payments on the notes.

-In addition to this new series of notes, as of June 30, 2007, there were outstanding under the above-referenced Indenture \$700 million in aggregate principal amount of 7.034% fixed/floating rate junior subordinated notes due 2068, \$550 million in aggregate principal amount of 8.375% fixed/floating rate junior subordinated notes due 2066, \$500 million in aggregate principal amount of 4.000% senior notes E due 2007, \$500 million in aggregate principal amount of 4.625% senior notes F due 2009, \$650 million in aggregate principal amount of 5.600% senior notes G due 2014, \$350 million in aggregate principal amount of 6.650% senior notes H due 2034, \$250 million in aggregate principal amount of 5.75% senior notes J due 2035 and \$500 million in aggregate principal amount of 4.950% senior notes K due 2010.
+In addition to these new series of notes, as of December 31, 2007, there were outstanding under the above-referenced Indenture \$700 million in aggregate principal amount of 7.034% fixed/floating rate junior subordinated notes due 2068, \$550 million in aggregate principal amount of 8.375% fixed/floating rate junior subordinated notes due 2066, \$500 million in aggregate principal amount of 4.625% senior notes F due 2009, \$650 million in aggregate principal amount of 5.600% senior notes G due 2014, \$350 million in aggregate principal amount of 6.650% senior notes H due 2034, \$250 million in aggregate principal amount of 5.00% senior notes I due 2015, \$250 million in aggregate principal amount of 4.950% senior notes K due 2010 and \$800 million in aggregate principal amount of 6.30% senior notes L due 2017.